KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 If, like me, you were a regular user of Facebook in the Fall of 2013, it's very likely that like me you came across Upworthy content regularly.
 Facebook has been Upworthy's main source of traffic.
 When Facebook changed its algorithms at the end of 2013 (reportedly in response to Upworthy's content becoming disportionately popular in the Facebook news feed), Upworthy's traffic dramatically fell.

-What makes Upworthy very interesting though is that the overall focus of Upworthy's content is very different than that of its traffic competitors.
-The success of Upworthy seems to make moot any argument that people are not interested in stories that are inspiring,
+The success of Upworthy seems to make moot the argument that people are no longer interested in that which is uplifting.
+The viral competitors that Upworthy far surpassed in growth did not have the same social justice mission as Upworthy.

 ### Example Upworthy Story

 ### The Secret of Upworthy's Success

-How did Upworthy achieve unprecedented growth and in such a short time?
+How did Upworthy achieve this unprecedented growth and in such a short time?
 Feel free to find out from [Upworthy](http://www.slideshare.net/Upworthy) itself.
 Here are a few of the main points:

 <br>
 Through ...